OlivierBlanvillain/master-thesis/report/content.md

 The Node.js platform gained a lot of popularity in the recent years.
 By enabling server-side of applications to be written in JavaScript, it allows data structure and API can be shared between client and server.
 In the case of network capabilities, many JavaScript libraries imitate the WebSocket API and rely on *duck typing* to share code between client and server.
 For example, the *ws* library @nodejsws is an implantation of WebSocket client and server for Node.js which provides *ws* objects behaving exactly like *WebSocket* objects do on the browser side.
 Similarly, SockJS clients (discussed in #sockjs) provide *SockJS* objects that are almost drop in replacement for *WebSocket* objects.
 Finally, we could also mention the official WebRTC API @webrtc2014, which was designed such that its "API for sending and receiving data models the behavior of WebSockets".

 ClojureScript, the official Clojure to JavaScript compiler, has a large ecosystem of libraries, out of which *Sente* @sente seems to be the most popular library for network communication.
-It goals are similar to those of scala-js-transport: offer a uniform client-server API supporting several transport mechanism.
+It goals are similar to those of scalajs-transport: offer a uniform client-server API supporting several transport mechanism.
 Instead of using an existing WebSocket emulation library, *Sente* implements its own solution to fallback on Ajax and long-polling when WebSocket is not available.

 With the large number of languages that compile to JavaScript @compiletojs, an exhaustive coverage of the network libraries would be beyond the scope of this report.
-To the best of our knowledge, scala-js-transport is the first library offering such variety of supported protocols and platform.
+To the best of our knowledge, scalajs-transport is the first library offering such variety of supported protocols and platform.

 ### Latency Compensation Engines